Sandalphon: Descriptions and functions

-Ibn Hazm mentions Sandalphon as an angel "who serves the crown".
-He discusses Jews, though regarding Metatron as an angel, celebrating Metatron as a lesser god 10 days each year, probably a reference to Rosh Hashanah in connection with Merkabah mysticism that Metatron took part on the creation of the world.
+Ibn Hazm describes Sandalphon as an angel "who serves the crown".
+He further states that the Jews, though regarding Metatron as an angel, celebrate him as a lesser god for 10 days in each year (probably a reference to Rosh Hashanah in connection with Merkabah mysticism - in which Metatron is conceived actually to have played a part in the creation of the world).

-In Kabbalah, Sandalphon is the angel who represents the sefirah Malkuth and overlaps (or is confused with) the angel Metatron.
+In Kabbalah, Sandalphon is the angel who represents the sephirah Malkuth and overlaps (or is confused with) the angel Metatron.
 He is said to appear before the feminine presence of the Shekhinah and to receive human prayers and send them to God.

 In literature

 Sandalphon is the eponymous subject of Henry Wadsworth Longfellow's poem "Sandalphon".

+In the Japanese light novel series Date A Live, Sandalphon is the name of a spiritual weapon (referred to as Angels within the series), belonging to Tohka Yatogami.
+Sandalphon takes the form of a large broadsword stuck in a gilded throne.
+The sword has the power to send out waves of Spirit Power that can cut through objects.
+At full power, Sandalphon can cut virtually anything, including the fabric of spacetime.

+A character named Sandalphon features prominently as an antagonist-turned-ally and, subsequently, playable character in the Japanese role-playing video game Granblue Fantasy, as an archangel created by Lucifer under the guidance of Lucilius.
+Following Lucifer's death at the hands of Beelzebub and Belial, Sandalphon takes over his role as the Supreme Primarch and vows to protect the Sky Realm in his stead.